CodeRancher/CodeRancher.github.io/blog/entry-001-introduce_oanda_project.md

 #### data_types_amqp

-AMQP conversion routines for data_types as they are sent and received.
+AMQP conversion routines for data_types as they are sent and received over ActiveMQ.

 ***